 Endorsed and played by the legendary Randy Dunn!
 The GIT R DUNN has an inside rim diameter of .600″ combined with a wide, comfortable cushioned rim.
 It has a medium shallow to shallow bowl-shaped cup (similar to Bach D/E in depth), and the Legends enhanced throat and throat cylinder length.
 The backbore is a Legends Chicago for a broad sound.
-The JT blank has enough mass to give a rich dark concert tone, but not so much mass that the upper register can’t be bright.
-This mouthpiece is specifically designed to be able give the rich, dark, blendable tone desired for symphonic and classical music, while still supporting upper register playing, even for extended periods.
+The JT blank has enough mass to give a dark concert tone, but not so much mass that the upper register can’t be bright.
+This mouthpiece will enhance the rich, blendable tone desired for symphonic and classical music, while still supporting upper register playing, even for extended periods.

 If you need to be able to switch back and forth between classical and lead trumpet style music, or if you are playing a lot of demanding orchestral or classical chamber music or concert music and you are afraid that you might not have the chops, range, and endurance to get the job done, then the Legends .600” GIT R DUNN trumpet mouthpiece will get the job done, for sure!
 This mouthpiece has definitely made my trumpet playing a lot easier, and both of my Legends Brass mouthpieces have made my job of playing music a lot more fun and joyful for me.